mshary/itv/README.md

 2. Communication **Must** be synchronous, that is the receiver must decrypt the data received in first transaction to be able to decrypt data in second transaction and so on.
 If any data is lost in transmission then decryption will fail (i.e. produce garbage text).
 This mechanism ensures communication integrity.

+3. The checksum of ITV Table can be send with encrypted data by sender which receiver may check against its own ITV Table checksum to verify its integrity **before** doing actual decryption.
+This helps identifing data loss e.g. over network and allow key re-negotitation or to terminate the session.

-Here is how to the decryption works,
+Anyways, here is how to the decryption works,

 - Take first pair of characters in the encrypted word.
 Convert both to integers (according to standard character set).